(Title Image: propensityforcuriosity.com)

 When it comes to genetic engineering in medicine and industry, it’s quite different, with the Wales Gene Park – based at University Hospital, Cardiff as part of Cardiff University – being a major centre for research into genetic illnesses and gene therapies.

-In fact, the whole EU is very sceptical about GMOs though that’s starting to change slowly.
+Sceptical about GMOs in Europe is starting to change slowly.
 Only two GM crops (a pest-resistant corn and industrial potato) are licenced for commercial cultivation in the EU.
 The decision to allow, restrict or ban these is left to member states, but has to be done for defined scientific or environmental reasons.
 Here’s a wider list of approved GMOs in the EU.
+Again, it’s unclear how Brexit will impact this.

 I doubt the reason for the scepticism is safety.
 There’ve been plenty of studies into the effects of GM foods, while many prominent organisations like the Royal Society of Medicine, World Health Organisation and even the European Commission themselves (pdf), to varying degrees conclude GM crops are safe to use and GM foods safe to eat.
 A cautious approach, however, is still perfectly sensible.